opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The function, together with
 :ocv:func:`dft` and
-:ocv:func:`idft` , may be used to calculate convolution (pass ``conj=false`` ) or correlation (pass ``conj=false`` ) of two arrays rapidly.
+:ocv:func:`idft` , may be used to calculate convolution (pass ``conj=false`` ) or correlation (pass ``conj=true`` ) of two arrays rapidly.
 When the arrays are complex, they are simply multiplied (per element) with an optional conjugation of the second-array elements.
 When the arrays are real, they are assumed to be CCS-packed (see
 :ocv:func:`dft` for details).